I am Brian Sutton owner/instructor of Roswell Tai Chi. My school is located at 102 Russell Road in Roswell, Georgia.

 Nestled between two peaceful private lakes, the school's studios have wood floors and plentiful windows that blur the line between the indoors and the abundance of nature outside.

-1. Q. What is the difference between Tai Chi and Qigong?
+1. What's the difference between Tai Chi and Qigong?

-the knee, comfortable t-shirts, socks or light flexible soled shoes
+A. Loose fitting clothing with pants hemmed below the knee, comfortable t-shirts, socks or light flexible soled shoes seems to work for most people.

 3. Q. How do I know I've found the right Tai Chi teacher?

-tells you to relax, but is he/she relaxed?
+the teacher tells you to relax, but is he/she relaxed.

 "My classes with Brian Sutton at Roswell Tai Chi in the gorgeous lakeside studio are "the air that I breathe".
 Thank you!"